Construction Impacts

 Pinehurst Street

-MAC Construction is installing a new 8" water main.
-The first step, that lasts approximately 1 week, is to install a temporary water main and connect houses from the old main to the temporary one.
+The temporary water main and connection to houses will be changed over to the new main on WED Nov 5.
 There will be temporary, 30-minute water service interruptions with notice given a minimum of 2 hours in advance.
-Once the new water main is installed that process will take place again to switch service to the new water main.
 Flaggers will be in place to direct any temporary interruptions in traffic flow.

 Vaughan Mall Reconstruction

-Week of October 20: Continued work on sewer and drainage installation.
-Exploratory excavation on Congress Street between Vaughan Mall and Maplewood Avenue.
+Week of November 3: Continued work on sewer and drainage installation.
+Install catch basins and sewer/drain service connections.
 For safety, pedestrians are asked to comply with any barricades, sidewalk closure signs and directions from flaggers to help them navigate around the work areas.
 A public information meeting was held July 7, 2025 to discuss options for the landscape redesign of Vaughan Mall once the underground infrastructure is replaced.
 A pre-construction meeting on that work, scheduled to start after Labor Day, was held on August 20.
 For the meeting presentations and video recordings, more information and to sign up for future email updates, visit the project page.

 Islington Street